metno/emep-ctm/Input.rst

 'Register'.
 That page will provide information about the registration process and the protocol that has to be signed.
 Once you are registered, click 'Login' and provide user name and password.
-On the new page, search for 'Emissions for EMEP', which links directly to the Readme file and the emission data file in netCDF format.
+On the new page, search for 'Emissions for EMEP', which links directly to the ``Readme`` file and the emission data file in NetCDF format.
 Download the emission data file and place it in the input folder.

 Surface Pressure